MicrosoftDocs/dynamics-365-project-operations/articles/environment/project-operations-integrated-deployment-overview.md

 - Project revenue recognition
 - Extensibility through the Power Platform

-This deployment type also provides a seamless extension to the functionality provided by Dynamics 365 Finance and SCM applications if the customer is also licensed for those applications.
+This deployment type also provides a seamless extension to the functionality provided by Dynamics 365 Finance and Dynamics 365 Supply Chain Management applications if the customer is also licensed for those applications.

 This deployment should be chosen the expectation of Project Operations is to leverage the full project lifecycle that includes the following requirements: